appsemble/appsemble/docs/reference/page.md

 ## `type`

 The type of the page.
+Type currently supports the following options:

+- page (default)
+- flow

 Setting this value to `flow` will result in the page displaying like a flow page, in which the page is divided into _subpages_, allowing for users to be guided through several steps.
 Flow page actions can be used to facilitate navigating through flow pages.

 ## `blocks`\*